 S.P.D.S – Seller’s Property Disclosure Statement.
-This is a form that our standard Arizona residential real estate purchase contract asks a seller to fill out and deliver to a buyer within 5 days after contract acceptance. * Update: The “New” contract requires the spds to be delivered within 3 days after contract acceptance.
+This is a form that our standard Arizona residential real estate purchase contract asks a seller to fill out and deliver to a buyer within 5 days after contract acceptance. * Update: The “New” contract (2/17 version) requires the spds to be delivered within 3 days after contract acceptance.

 C.L.U.E – Comprehensive Loss Underwriting Exchange.
 Our purchase contract also obligates a seller to provide a written 5 year Insurance Claims History within 5 days of contract acceptance.
 If the seller has not owned the property for 5 or more years, the obligation is simply to provide a report for the amount of time the property has been owned.

 Many banks, investors, short sale sellers or “flippers” of property seem to think they are super-smart when saying they have NO knowledge of the property, therefore they have nothing to disclose.
 This is when we often see the “No SPDS / No CLUE” remarks come up.
 BUT… Many of us believe that just because someone has not lived in a home, does not remove their obligation to disclose material facts.
 They know who owns the home, right?
 If they purchased the home or took it back via foreclosre, they know “something” about the home.
 Limited disclosure, in my opinion, is better than no disclosure.
 The seller has remodeled the home, right?
 New tile, carpet, etc?
 Why do they not want to disclose that information?
 Hiding behind non- disclosure as a way to protect against future lawsuits is a misconception that flippers and wanna-be investors have and it could open them up for potential liability.